Diamantine Picard functors of rigid spaces: The diamantine Picard functors

-The first part of the Theorem makes precise the idea that in order to study line bundles on $X_Y$ where $Y$ is a perfectoid space, it suffices to understand the situation for rigid $Y$, and vice versa.
-The second part is a geometric upgrade of \cite[Theorem~1.3.2]{heuer-v_lb_rigid} in the proper case, and could be described as a statement about ``relative $p$-adic Hodge theory of $\G_m$''.
+Part 1 of the Theorem makes precise the idea that in order to study \'etale line bundles on $X\times Y$ where $Y$ is a perfectoid space, it suffices to understand the situation for rigid $Y$, and vice versa.
+Part 2 is a geometric upgrade of \cite[Theorem~1.3.2]{heuer-v_lb_rigid} in the proper case and could be described as a statement about ``relative $p$-adic Hodge theory with $\G_m$-coefficients''.

-Before we begin with the proof, we note a few consequences: \begin{Corollary} \begin{enumerate} \item $(\uP_{X,\et})^\diamondsuit$ is a v-sheaf on $\Perf_K$.
-In fact, it also satisfies the sheaf property for $v$-covers $Y'\to Y$ where $Y$ is a smooth rigid space and $Y'$ is perfectoid. \item If the rigid Picard functor $\uP_{X,\et}$ is represented by a rigid group $G$, then its diamondification $G^\diamondsuit$ represents $\uPic_{X,\et}^\diamondsuit$. \item Conversely, if there is a smooth rigid group $G$ for which $G^\diamond$ represents $\uPic_{X,\et}^\diamondsuit$, then $G$ represents $\uPic_{X,\et}$. \item If $\uP^\diamondsuit_{X,\et}$ is represented by a rigid group, then $\uP^\diamondsuit_{X,v}$ is represented by a rigid group. \end{enumerate} \end{Corollary} \begin{Remark} Part 1 is similar in spirit to the statement that vector bundles on the Fargues--Fontaine curve satisfy $v$-descent (\cite[Proposition~II.2.1]{FS-Geometrization} \cite[Proposition~19.5.3]{ScholzeBerkeleyLectureNotes}).

-Parts 2, 3, 4 might open up new strategies to prove that the rigid analytic Picard functor is always representable by a rigid group whose identity component is semi-abeloid. \end{Remark} \begin{proof} \begin{enumerate} \item By Theorem~\ref{t:representability-of-v-Picard-functor}.2, $(\uP_{X,\et})^\diamondsuit$ is the kernel of a morphism of $v$-sheaves on $\Perf_K$.
-We postpone the proof of the last part of the statement until the end of the section. \item Clear from Theorem~\ref{t:representability-of-v-Picard-functor}.1. \item This follows from 1 and Theorem~\ref{t:representability-of-v-Picard-functor}.1. \item Consider for any $n\in \N$ the short exact sequence
+We already mention some consequences of \cref{t:representability-of-v-Picard-functor} that we will deduce in the end: \begin{Corollary} \begin{enumerate} \item $(\uP_{X,\et})^\diamondsuit$ is a v-sheaf on $\Perf_K$. \item If we regard $\uP_{X,\et}^\diamondsuit$ as a functor on all of $\LSD_{K,\et}$, then it also satisfies the sheaf property for $v$-covers $Y'\to Y$ where $Y$ is a smooth rigid space and $Y'$ is perfectoid. \item If the rigid Picard functor $\uP_{X,\et}$ is represented by a rigid group $G$, then its diamondification $G^\diamondsuit$ represents $\uPic_{X,\et}^\diamondsuit$. \item Conversely, if there is a rigid group $G$ with $G^\diamond\cong \uPic_{X,\et}^\diamondsuit$, then $G$ represents $\uPic_{X,\et}$. \item $\uP^\diamondsuit_{X,\et}$ is represented by a rigid group if and only if $\uP^\diamondsuit_{X,v}$ is represented by a rigid group. \end{enumerate} \end{Corollary} \begin{Remark} The first part shows in particular that the functor sending $Y\in\Perf_{K,v}$ to the groupoid of analytic line bundles on $X\times Y$ is a $v$-stack in the sense of \cite[\S9]{etale-cohomology-of-diamonds}.
+This is similar in spirit to the statement that vector bundles on the Fargues--Fontaine curve satisfy $v$-descent in the perfectoid variable (\cite[Proposition~II.2.1]{FS-Geometrization} \cite[Proposition~19.5.3]{ScholzeBerkeleyLectureNotes}). \end{Remark} \begin{Remark} Parts 2--5 might open up new strategies to prove that the rigid Picard functor is always representable by a rigid group whose identity component is semi-abeloid. \end{Remark}